 Fomalhaut means “mouth of the fish” in Arabic and it is the brightest star in the constellation Pisces Astrinus.
 Fomalhaut is an “A star” which means that it is significantly more massive and luminous than the sun.
+It is also younger than the sun, with an age of approximately 400 million years (the sun is 4.6 billion years old).
 Two other, less-massive stars are physically linked to Fomalhaut: TW PsA and LP 876-10.
 These stars are very far from Fomalhaut at the present time.

 Brief history of my research

 I have been searching for a planetary system around Fomalhaut since 1993 with optical ground-based observations published in Kalas and Jewitt (1996).